sodascience/metasyn-disclosure-control/README.md

 # Metasynth disclosure control

 This is a plugin for the [MetaSynth](https://github.com/sodascience/metasynth) Python library.
+MetaSynth is a package to create synthetic data for tabular datasets automatically.
-While the base MetaSynth package protects against some privacy leakage, it doesn't completely fix the issue.
+While the base MetaSynth package is generally good at protecting privacy, it doesn't adhere to any standard level of privacy.
 For example, the uniform distributions in the base package will simply find the lowest and highest values in the dataset, and use those as the boundaries for the uniform distribution.
-The minimum and maximum values can be very disclosive in some cases!
+In some cases the minimum and maximum values can be disclosive.
+That is why we have built this plugin that implements the disclosure control standard.

 ## Rule of Thumb